Care

 Clean After Using

 Another important part of caring for your non stick cookware involves cleaning it quickly after you cook with it.
-Food is more likely to stick if it sits in the pan for a long period of time, which can cause the Non Stick coating to quickly degrade.
+Food is more likely to stick if it sits in the pan for a long period of time, which can cause the coating to quickly degrade.

 Follow Manufacturer Cleaning Instructions

 While most non stick cookware is hand wash-only, some brands claim that their cookware is dishwasher-safe.
-Make sure to only put your cookware in the dishwasher if it’s recommended by the manufacturer—though we’d still recommend hand washing to prolong the life of your cookware.
+Make sure to only put your cookware in the dishwasher if it’s recommended by the manufacturer—though we’d still always recommend hand washing to prolong the life of your cookware.

 Ready to Shop?